 The Hospital has a policy of appropriating for distribution each year up to 5% of its endowment fund's average fair value over the prior 12 quarters through the calendar year end preceding the fiscal year in which the distribution is planned.
 In establishing this policy, the Hospital considered the long-term expected return on its endowment.
-Accordingly, over the long term, the Hospital expects the current spending policy to allow its endowment to grow at an average of 2.5% annually.
 This is consistent with the Hospital's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.
 This method also compensates for any volatile year-to-year fluctuation in investment returns.